Beat Saber x Billie Eilish: Go-To-Market

 The model we built:

-1. Curated creator network — We didn't spray and pray.
-We identified and cultivated a network of PC gaming and tech-focused YouTubers whose audiences mapped precisely to our primary segments.
+1. Curated creator network — We identified and cultivated a network of PC gaming and tech-focused YouTubers whose audiences mapped precisely to our primary segments.
 These weren't mega-influencers with diffuse audiences — they were credible voices in the specific communities we were trying to reach.

 2. Content-first briefs — Influencers weren't handed scripts.
 They were given game access, context, and creative latitude to produce authentic content that reflected their genuine reactions.
 The brief was always: show what it actually feels like to play this in VR.